Prof-M-s-Classroom/programming-assignment-2-t-2ddy/README.md

 ## **6. Debugging Process (Errors & Fixes)**
 (Describe one or more debugging challenges you faced and how you fixed them.)
+GameDecisionTree.h:125:13: error: expected ';' before '}' token:
+- forgot a ; after a print statement GameDecisionTree.h:82:42: error: 'sotryData' was not declared in this scope;
+- spelling error
+Conditional logic mess up with capitalization, just found I was missing parenthasees () on left, Left and right, Right.

 Example:
 > Initially, my program was crashing when trying to access an uninitialized node.
 I realized it was because I was not properly checking for `nullptr` before accessing child nodes, so I added a check to prevent accessing uninitialized memory.